Transition exhibitors

 www.camphillvillagetrust.org.uk/skills

 Severnside Skills – Camphill Village Trust provide vocational work experience based training within Taurus Crafts, a visitor centre in Lydney.
-Our courses are Entry Level 3 / Level 1 and certified by AQA.
+Their courses are Entry Level 3 / Level 1 and certified by AQA.
 Courses include catering, retail, hospitality, upcycling, site operations and other short courses based around our site activities.

 The Music Works